Discrete Nonlinear Schr\"odinger versus Ablowitz-Ladik: Existence and dynamics of generalized focusing NLS-type lattices over a nonzero background: Local well-posedness

+Evidently, due to the presence of the weight $\left(1 + \xi^2\right)^s$, we have $H^s(\mathbb{R}) \subset H^r(\mathbb{R})$ for $s > r$.
+This justifies why, in the continuous setup, we have $X^p(\mathbb{R}) \subset X^q(\mathbb{R})$ when $p > q$, whereas in the discrete setup, the boundedness of the discrete operators leads to the inverse relationship.
+Under the primary assumption $\zeta \in X^1(\mathbb{Z})$, the second variant of our local well-posedness result, given in Theorem~\ref{lwp-gal-t-2}, involves the norm $\no{\zeta''}_{\ell^2}$.
+This version is particularly useful for handling the case of large data when studying the minimal guaranteed lifespan of the gAL solutions in Section \ref{lifespan-s}.

-We begin with the case of $\zeta\in X^{1}(\mathbb{Z})$.
+We begin with the proof of the first variant of the local well-posedness theory.
 Similarly to the case of the gDNLS equation, the proof relies on the following lemma, which concerns the nonlinear operators arising in the gAL equation~\eqref{mgal} and provides the analogue of Lemma \ref{lip-l}.

 \begin{lemma} Let $\zeta\in X^1(\mathbb{Z})$.
 For any $p \geq 1$, the operator

 satisfies the inequalities

 \end{lemma}